nguyen-josh/Monte-Carlo-GBM/README.md

 with an interactive Streamlit front-end.
 The model simulates thousands of lifecycle paths through Bull / Bear / Crisis market regimes to estimate the probability that a portfolio survives through a target age, along with nominal and inflation-adjusted percentile bands.
-The original, simpler version I built in R/Shiny based on a for loop was converted to Python and improved to a vectorized Markov model.
+The original, simpler version I built in R/Shiny was based on a for loop, and I converted this to a Markov model in Python, vectorized to increase model speed as recommended to me by a coworker.
 Both are included in the GitHub repository for reference.

 > **Disclaimer:** This project makes simplifying assumptions and should not be used to make real investment or retirement decisions.